Pricing Guide: How Much Does Bush Trimming Cost?

 When the bushes in front of your house start looking shaggy, you might want to hire an expert to trim them for you.
 But how much will you likely pay for someone to trim your bushes?

 The actual cost of bush trimming depends on the city where you live and the specific contractor you hire, but these numbers can give you a general idea of how much you should expect to spend.
-A generally reasonable price to pay is $50 – $75 per hour or $6 – $15 per bush
+A generally reasonable price to pay is $48 to $75 per hour or $6 to $16 per bush.

-More affordable contractors can sometimes charge as little as $25 per hour or $4 per bush, while a premium contractor might charge close to $90 per hour or $20 per bush.
+More affordable contractors sometimes charge as little as $30 or $3 per bush, while a premium contractor might charge close to $875 or $35 per bush.
 Especially simple or difficult trimming jobs can also result in these low-end or high-end prices.

-Generally speaking, whether your contractor charges by the hour or by the bush, you’ll have to pay more to have a larger bush trimmed than a smaller one.
+Generally speaking, whether your contractor charges an hourly rate or by the bush, you’ll have to pay more to have a large bush trimmed compared to a small bush.
 As you might expect, the per-bush flat rate increases along with bush size.

-Size affects per-hour pricing, too, since larger bushes will take longer to trim, resulting in a higher bill.
+Size affects per-hour pricing, too, since large bushes will take longer to trim, resulting in a higher bill.

 Assuming you have 10 bushes of the same size in your landscape, your overall cost of professional bush trimming would be around: